Pratap Chatterjee

 Previously he was a producer and radio host at KPFA-FM in Berkeley, California, and a visiting fellow at the Center for American Progress Chatterjee has also served as a community advisor to KQED, the San Francisco public radio and television station.
 He was a member of the board of the Asian Pacific Environmental Network from 2001 to 2005, and was an Environmental Commissioner for the city of Berkeley from 1998 to 2003.

 Publications

 His first book was a critique of the 1992 Earth Summit in Rio de Janeiro, written with Matthias Finger, titled The Earth Brokers: Power, Politics and World Development (Routledge Books, 1994) that analyses the United Nations response to global environmental crises.

-In the late 1990s, Chatterjee did a great deal of research surrounding the 1849 California Gold Rush and how it affected Californian American Indians which resulted in a booklet titled Gold, Greed & Genocide, which he later turned into a DVD with a 16-page classroom activities and discussion guide distributed by Oyate.
+In the late 1990s, Chatterjee did a great deal of research surrounding the 1849 California Gold Rush and how it affected Californian indigenous Americans which resulted in a booklet titled Gold, Greed & Genocide, which he later turned into a DVD with a 16-page classroom activities and discussion guide distributed by Oyate.